Acclaimed Singer Dead at 79

 John, born Robert John Pedrick Jr. on January 3, 1946, began his musical journey at just 12 years old, releasing his first record “White Bucks and Saddle Shoes” in 1958 under the name Bobby Pedrick Jr. This early effort made it onto the Billboard Hot 100, marking the beginning of what would become a decades-spanning career.

-In the 1960s, John led a doo-wop group called Bobby & the Consoles in New York before changing his professional name to Robert John in 1968.
+In the 1960s, John was the head of a doo-wop group called Bobby & the Consoles in New York before changing his professional name to Robert John in 1968.
 That same year, he released “If You Don’t Want My Love,” which reached No. 49 on the charts.
 During this period, he also worked as a producer and background vocalist.

 John’s career gained significant momentum in 1972 when his rendition of “The Lion Sleeps Tonight” rose to No. 3 on the Hot 100.
 However, despite this success, John faced challenges in securing album deals.